mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/06-union-and-intersection-types/index.md

 title: Union and Intersection Types
 date: "2015-05-01T22:12:03.284Z"
 description: |
-  We'll discuss and explore TypeScript's union and intersection types, which are effectively "AND" and "OR" boolean logic operators for types
+  We will discuss and explore TypeScript's union and intersection types, which are effectively "AND" and "OR" boolean logic operators for types.
 course: fundamentals-v3
 order: 6
 ---